Halifax (band)

-Halifax is a four-piece rock band from Thousand Oaks, California.
+Halifax is an American pop-punk band from Thousand Oaks, California.
 They formed in 2003 and are currently unsigned.
 Their 2004 EP A Writer's Reference has sold over 60,000 copies to date, after making a cameo appearance on MTV's The Real World: Austin.
-The band's second full-length album, The Inevitability of a Strange World, was released in May 2006 and charted on the Billboard 200, and debuted #1 on the Billboard Heatseekers In December 2006, they won MTV2's Dew Circuit Breakout competition.
+The band's second full-length album, The Inevitability of a Strange World, was released in May 2006 and charted on the Billboard 200 and debuted at number 1 on the Billboard Heatseekers.
+They also won MTV2's Dew Circuit Breakout competition later that year.

 History

 The band Halifax started in Thousand Oaks, California.
 Dan Locascio, Matt Locascio, Justin Chlowitz and guitarist Chris Brandt would write songs at the Locascios' house.
 They later recruited vocalist Mike Hunau to form a full-time touring band.
 The Locascios' father came up with the name for the band while setting up a hockey tournament in Halifax, Nova Scotia, in which Dan Locascio and Justin Chlowitz were to be playing later that year.
 In February 2002, the band signed to ECA Records.
 After several months of occasional touring, Halifax recorded their eleven-song debut album within a week in March 2003.
 The self-produced and self-funded Start Back at Start was licensed and released in June 2003 by ECA Records.

 The band's lineup then changed, with guitarist Adam Charles, bassist Kevin Donlon and drummer Tommy Guindon to replace Dan Locascio, Matt Locascio, and Justin Chlowitz.
-The new line-up recorded Halifax's second album, the self-produced EP A Writer's Reference, released on January 25, 2004 by No Milk Records.
-While Halifax's debut was much more reminiscent of the band's pop punk influences—namely "Taking Back Sunday" and The Starting Line—their new material showcased a more distinctive style, mainly because of the line-up changes they had undergone.
+The new line-up recorded Halifax's second album, the self-produced EP A Writer's Reference, released on January 25, 2004, by No Milk Records.
+While Halifax's debut was much more reminiscent of the band's pop-punk influences—namely "Taking Back Sunday" and The Starting Line—their new material showcased a more distinctive style, mainly because of the line-up changes they had undergone.
 The quintet felt they had become a new band and retired the Start Back at Start catalog from their live shows.
 The group toyed with renaming the band, but eventually stuck with their already established moniker.

+In 2004, Halifax enlisted Heath Miller of Excess dB Entertainment as their manager, marking a pivotal point in the band's career.
+Miller, a seasoned concert promoter and manager known for his work with emerging acts like My Chemical Romance and Fall Out Boy, brought his industry expertise to Halifax during the release of their EP A Writer's Reference.
+Under his guidance, the band secured a deal with Drive-Thru Records and expanded their touring schedule, including appearances on the Warped Tour and collaborations with bands such as Spitalfield and Rufio.
+Miller's strategic direction and industry connections played a significant role in elevating Halifax's presence in the pop-punk scene.